lf-edge/ekuiper/fvt_scripts/README.md

 - [Binary data type test](http_pull_rule.jmx)

   This script verifies the binary data support.
 The rule consumes the binary image data sent from MQTT broker, and then processed by the rule, finally the image data will be sent back to MQTT broker again.
-The script verifies BASE64 of image that produced by Kuiper rule engine.
+The script verifies BASE64 of image that produced by eKuiper rule engine.

   - `binary_image_hex.txt`: the data file of image.
   - `binary_image_base64.txt`: the BASE64 file of image.